dcminter/diabol-testcontainers-example/standalone/README.md

 These are compatible with the database started via docker-compose.

-## Running and interating with the application
+## Running and interacting with the application

 With the database running in this manner you can run the application from another terminal window with the command: